CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 To install the NetQ CLI you need to install `netq-apps` on each switch.
 This is available from the NVIDIA networking repository.

+Cumulus Linux 4.4 and later includes the `netq-apps` package by default.

 {{<notice note>}}
 If your network uses a proxy server for external connections, you should first {{<kb_link latest="cl" url="System-Configuration/Configuring-a-Global-Proxy.md" text="configure a global proxy">}} so <code>apt-get</code> can access the software package in the NVIDIA networking repository.
 {{</notice>}}